Websites We Recommend

 • Sidney M. Edelstein Center for the History and Philosophy of Science

-Research center at the Hebrew University of Jerusalem, unique in the Middle East, established by a chemist, historian, distinguished collector, and philanthropist.
+Research center at the Hebrew University of Jerusalem established by a chemist, historian, distinguished collector, and philanthropist, whom I was proud to know.

 • IBM Archives